yash-nethues/getpaid/readme.txt

 * Ability to programmatically link a payment form and an invoice - ADDED

 = 2.1.10 =
-* Non-overidden GetPaid templates not working on Oxygen pagebuilder - FIXED
+* Non-overridden GetPaid templates not working on Oxygen pagebuilder - FIXED

 = 2.1.9 =
 * Rename improperly named gateways in invoices table - FIXED